We are a friendly Christian church, based in the small town of

 other activities.
 But while our buildings are closed - the church congregation

 is not!
 And in the meantime our minister, elders and members are keeping in touch

-with each other, and each Sunday we are also following together, virtually, a service
+with each other, and each Sunday we are meeting for worship via the medium of Zoom,

 join us as we share this together in our own homes on Sunday mornings.
 If you would like